-When looking at static electricity, we can break it up into two words.
-‘Static‘ means not moving and ‘electricity‘ is the transfer of energy by charged particles.
+We can break up static electricity into two words.
+Static means ‘not moving’ and electricity refers to the transfer of energy by charged particles.

-So, the definition of static electricity is the build-up of electrical charge within or on the surface of an insulated object.
+Therefore, static electricity is defined as the build-up of electrical charge within or on the surface of an insulated object.
 The charges are called ‘static’ because they remain in nearly a fixed position within or on the surface of the object until they are given a path to escape.

 Everything around us is made up of atoms.
 An atom by itself is electrically neutral, which means that it has no overall electrical charge.
 However, atoms contain charged particles.